 There are several different types of arthritis, but essentially it is the destruction of the tissues in the joints.
-In essence, the cartilage and other tissues in the joints stiffen and swell which causes considerable pain making it difficult to move.
-For seniors, in particular, arthritis can be a very debilitating, painful condition that makes it even more difficult to move.
+In essence, the cartilage and other tissues in the joints stiffen and swell, which causes considerable pain making it difficult to move.
+For seniors, in particular, arthritis can be a very debilitating, painful condition that makes it even more challenging to move.
 There are two basics types of arthritis;

 FREE Quotes, No Obligations!

 - Rheumatoid: The joints are attacked by the body’s immune system.